Anders Meibom: Career

-In 2019, Meibom founded the Transnational Red Sea Center (TRSC), an initiative for scientific diplomacy supported by the Swiss Federal Department of Foreign Affairs and which aims to promote scientific collaboration in a politically unstable region endowed with fundamental ecological stakes.
+In 2019, Meibom founded the Transnational Red Sea Center (TRSC), an initiative for scientific diplomacy supported by the Swiss Federal Department of Foreign Affairs.
+This initiative sprang from a series of scientific studies carried out in the years before, to which his laboratory ontributed strongly, demonstrating that Red Sea corals have exceptional resistance to the stress imposed by global warming and therefore de facto represents humanity’s best hope to preserve a major coral reef ecosystem alive and functioning past the end of this century – hence their designation as the “reefs of hope”.

 Research

 Meibom currently leads the laboratory for biological geochemistry at EPFL.
 Research performed in his laboratory is interdisciplinary in nature, at the interface between isotope geochemistry and biology.
 Active themes in the laboratory include the use of NanoSIMS to visualize and characterize the diagenesis of biogenic substrates, as well as the study of metabolic processes in symbiotic organisms (notably corals) and how these processes may be influenced by environmental stress, in particular climate change.

 Distinctions

 In 2008, Meibom was awarded with the Medal for Research Excellence by the European Mineralogical Union for his contributions in the field of cosmochemistry.
 From 2009 to 2012, he was appointed member of the Comité National Section 18 at the French National Centre for Scientific Research (CNRS), France.
-In 2009 and 2017, Meibom was awarded two advanced grants by the European Research Council for projects aiming to better understand biomineralization processes by marine organisms (Project BioCarb, 2009), as well as to better understand biocarbonate-based paleo-environmental records for the oceans (Project UltraPal, 2017).
+In 2009 and 2017, Meibom was awarded advanced grants by the European Research Council for projects aiming to better understand biomineralization processes by marine organisms (Project BioCarb, 2009), as well as to better understand biocarbonate-based paleo-environmental records for the oceans (Project UltraPal, 2017).
+In 2014 and 2025 he was named Teacher of the Year by the students within the School of Architecture, Civil- and Environmental Engineering at EPFL.